Neymar and Pedro scored once while Cesc Fabregas bagged a double as the reigning champions extended their lead at the top of the Primera Division.

 Ninety seconds later the leaders went two up as Pedro picked the ball up inside his own half, knocked it behind the entire Betis defence and curled an exquisite finish inside the far post.

-Barcelona almost went three up a minute before half-time but Neymar's pass was slightly behind Pedro and the Spaniard scuffed his effort into the ground and off target.
+Barcelona almost went three up a minute before halftime, but Neymar's pass was slightly behind Pedro and the Spaniard scuffed his effort into the ground and off target.

-Betis started the second half as brightly as they had the first, Joan Verdu sending an effort just wide from the edge of the box before Nono thumped the post with a rasping drive from 25 yards.
+Betis started the second half as brightly as it had the first, Joan Verdu sending an effort just wide from the edge of the box before Nono thumped the post with a rasping drive from 25 yards.

 The visitors did not have to wait long for a third goal, Fabregas tapping home from six yards following sumptuous approach play involving Andres Iniesta and Martin Montoya.